flan/sillytavern.diy/ai-safety.md

 LLMs have been trained on an unfathomable number of samples of writing, covering an enormous range of topics, from benign and informational to dark and horrific.
 They have been tuned to present mastery of language and can quickly write compelling, convincing responses with any mix of what they have learned.

 While this can be highly entertaining and often useful, when the AI does not know, or cannot access, a specific detail, its design is to produce *something*, which means that it will invent false information and continue writing from there as though it were true.
-This means that it is impossible to accept anything presented at face-value, as though you are dealing with a pathological liar who only wants to earn your trust.
+This means that it is impossible to accept anything presented at face-value, as though you are dealing with a pathological liar who only wants to gain your trust.

 For roleplaying applications, this can be great: exaggerations and surprise twists make for fun stories.
-For life advice or answers to important questions, this is *extremely bad* because the machine will do its best to try to make you believe something that is not true.
+For life advice or answers to important questions, this is *extremely bad* because the machine will do its best to try to make you believe things that are not true.

 ## AIs are not suitable for use as therapists, counselors, or advisors of any kind